 Switching from Version 2 to Version 3 is quite effortless.
 All the work you've done in Version 2 will most likely work 100% in Version 3 as well.
 Apart perhaps from a few file name issues.
 Remember that DOS used to have very primitive file name restrictions.

 You don't have to switch completely though, because Version 2 and Version 3 can live side by side peacefully on the same (Windows) computer.
+However if you want to use the SB-Assembler on non-Microsoft OSes I would highly recommend using Version 3 instead of running Version 2 in a Dosbox emulator.

 Go to the Cross Overlay page directly for a complete list of all the supported micro processors and micro controllers.